 Ending Labor Trafficking of Migrant Guest Workers in the United States

-U.S. businesses say they urgently need workers – particularly in agriculture – to do jobs they cannot otherwise fill and keep our economy running.
+U.S. businesses say they urgently need workers – particularly in agriculture – to keep the economy running by filling jobs they can’t get anyone else to take.
 But the program that allows them to hire workers from overseas for temporary jobs is so badly designed and poorly enforced that the U.S. National Human Trafficking Hotline routinely hears from migrant workers who are in this country legally and are being exploited or trafficked.
 Unlike many other complex and seemingly intractable problems, this is one we truly do know how to solve.
 The system can, in fact, work for everyone.
 Right now, it is working for traffickers.

 Our economy relies on workers from around the world who come here to fill jobs American businesses say they can’t fill otherwise.
-We owe it to them to enforce our own rules and protect their rights.
+We owe it to these workers to enforce our own rules and protect their rights.

-Since 2015 the U.S. National Human Trafficking Hotline learned of more than 4,816 likely victims of labor trafficking who held legal, temporary work visas.
+Since 2015, the U.S. National Human Trafficking Hotline has learned of more than 4,816 likely victims of labor trafficking who held legal, temporary work visas.
 They came to this country – most to work in agriculture – and instead of the good-paying jobs they were promised faced abuse and wage theft.
-And the pandemic has only made it worse – there was a more than 70% increase in reported likely labor trafficking victims.
+Data from the National Human Trafficking Hotline shows the pandemic made the problem even worse – despite the fact that these workers were more essential than ever.
 They were threatened with deportation if they complained, or trapped in debt for fees they never should have paid in the first place.
 The patterns in this kind of trafficking are very clear, and so are the solutions.